 The Preserve offers a wide variety of trail types and uses throughout the property.
 Designated trails within the Preserve provide specific nature-based experiences while minimizing impacts to the lands and natural systems.
 During initial trail formalization within the Preserve, the District accommodated requests to separate uses onto different trail systems for equestrian and biking uses.
 The Morris Bridge Bicycling Area, Jefferson Equestrian Area, and the Oak Ridge and Washburn Equestrian areas were established to separate these uses.
+It is required that each equestrian must carry proof of their horse's current negative Coggins test results.
 All designated trails are available for hiking.